triton-inference-server/server/docs/model_repository.rst

 For more information about how the model versions are handled by the server see :ref:`section-model-versions`.
-Within each version subdirectory there are one or more model definition files.
-For more information about the model definition files contained in each version subdirectory see :ref:`section-model-definition`.
+Within each version subdirectory there are one or more model definition files that specify the actual model.
+The model definition can be either a :ref:`framework-specific model file
+<section-framework-model-definition>` or a shared library implementing
+a :ref:`custom backend <section-custom-backends>`.

 The \*_labels.txt files are optional and are used to provide labels for outputs that represent classifications.
 The label file must be